Aloso/BrowserStorage/README.md

 If you want, you can use another compression library instead, if it compiles strings into strings.

-## Caching and concurrency
+## Cookies, Caching and Concurrency

 BrowserStorage caches all changes internally, which makes accessing values a lot faster.
-The problem here is that the cache might not be up to date, since `localStorage` and cookies can be accessed across tabs.
+The problem here is that the cache might not be up to date if **cookies** are used and the storage is accessed from **multiple tabs**.

 Here is a list of all BrowserStorage functions that use cached values by default:

   * `get(key)`
   * `getOrDefault(key, defaultVal)`
+  * `getOrElse(key, callback)`
   * `forEach(callback)`
   * `contains()`
   * `isEmpty()`